Accelerynt-Security/AS-Datadog-Events-Integration/README.md

 #
 ### Setup

-#### Create a Datadog Application

 #### Create Azure Key Vault Secrets

-Navigate to the Azure Key Vaults page: https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults.
+After setting up your Datadog App and OAuth Client, navigate to the Azure Key Vaults page: https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults.

 Navigate to an existing Key Vault or create a new one.
 From the Key Vault overview page, click the "**Secrets**" menu option, found under the "**Settings**" section.
 Click "**Generate/Import**".

 ![Datadog_Integration_Key_Vault_1](Images/Datadog_Integration_Key_Vault_1.png)

-Choose a name for the secret that will store the API Key, such as "**AS-Datadog-Events-Integration-API-Key**", and enter the Datadog API Key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#Create-a-Datadog-Application.
+Choose a name for the secret that will store the API Key, such as "**AS-Datadog-Events-Integration-API-Key**", and enter the Datadog API Key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#Create-a-Datadog-Application).
 All other settings can be left as is.
 Click "**Create**".

 ![Datadog_Integration_Key_Vault_2](Images/Datadog_Integration_Key_Vault_2.png)

-Repeat this process for the Application Key, using a name such as "**AS-Datadog-Events-Integration-Application-Key**", and enter the Datadog Application Key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#Create-a-Datadog-Application.
+Repeat this process for the Application Key, using a name such as "**AS-Datadog-Events-Integration-Application-Key**", and enter the Datadog Application Key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Datadog-Events-Integration#Create-a-Datadog-Application).
 All other settings can be left as is.
 Click "**Create**".

 ![Datadog_Integration_Key_Vault_3](Images/Datadog_Integration_Key_Vault_3.png)